syncfusion-content/xamarin-docs/Xamarin/DataGrid/Editing.md

 N> Editing supports for GridTemplateColumn and GridUnboundColumn are not provided yet.

-## Lost Focus Behavior
+## Lost Focus behavior

-The editing of current cell will be ended by default while the focus is moving from DataGrid to another control.
-You can set the LostFocusBehavior property to LostFocusBehavior.Default if you want to retain the editing of the current cell even when focus is moved to another control.
+By default, the current cell value will not be committed when the focus is moving from the datagrid to another control.
+You can set the [SfDataGrid.LostFocusBehavior](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.SfDataGrid.html#Syncfusion_SfDataGrid_XForms_SfDataGrid_LostFocusBehavior) property to [LostFocusBehavior.EndEditCurrentCell](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.LostFocusBehavior.html#Syncfusion_SfDataGrid_XForms_LostFocusBehavior_EndEditCurrentCell) if you want to commit the values of the current cell when focus is moved to another control.

 {% tabs %}
 {% highlight xaml %}